Cubified/ntwm/README.md

 ## Configuration

-All configuration is done through `config.h`, and provided options should be relatively self-explanatory.
+All configuration is done through `config/config.h`, and provided options should be relatively self-explanatory.

 ### Autostart